maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 ![ hadoop fs -du -h <hdfs_path>](./mdimages/hdfs_commands/hadoop_fs_du_h_op.jpg)

+- The first column shows the actual size (raw size) of the files that users have placed in the various HDFS directories.

+- The second column shows the actual space consumed by those files in HDFS.

 3.        hadoop fs -du -s -h <hdfs_path>

 - `-du -s` command summarizes the data data used by all the files in the path

 ![ hadoop fs -du -s -h <hdfs_path>](./mdimages/hdfs_commands/hadoop_fs_du_s_h_op.jpg)

 ## 11. Change Replication Factor For a File